 I. Permitted signs.

 (1) General signage standards.
-The following design standards shall be considered by the Planning Board or Zoning Board of Adjustment, as the case may be, at the time of site plan review:
+The following design standards shall be considered by the Planning Board, as the case may be, at the time of site plan review:

 (a) While not located on the Boardwalk, the signage section of the Design Guidelines for the Wildwoods Boardwalk (Appendix XX and referenced and incorporated herein)[4] shall serve as the philosophical underpinnings for the standards for signage in the OS Zoning District, with specific standards established accordingly hereinbelow.
 All exterior signs shall identify uses, activities or functions of the development on which the sign is located.
 No advertising of any product, use or activity outside of the development shall be permitted.